Board and Staff

-Josie spent the last ten years working for environmentally responsible brands in the Outdoor Industry.
+Prior to joining The Conservation Alliance in 2014, Josie spent ten years working for environmentally responsible brands in the Outdoor Industry.
 She left Patagonia in 2006 and moved to Portland to help launch Nau, a sustainable outdoor apparel company.
-While at Nau, she led ecommerce, digital marketing, and the corporate giving program.
-She managed the giving program for six years because she firmly believes that for-profit companies have a responsibility to support organizations working to create positive change.
-People often call her a “connecter” because she is passionate about bringing people together- whether it’s to rally them around a cause or to simply create connections within a community.
-In her spare time, you’ll find her riding her bike, running, skiing, or laughing at herself trying to learn a new sport.
+While at Nau, she led e-commerce and the corporate giving program.
+Josie currently serves on the board for the Adventure Travel Conservation Fund, a new NGO that directly funds projects around the world engaged in the conservation of unique natural and cultural resources of adventure travel destinations.
+People often call her a “connector” because she is passionate about creating meaningful connections within a community.

 Serena Bishop Gordon (Program Director)

 With a passion for community, fresh air and the high desert, Serena has worked in and around the Outdoor Industry since 2002.
 An avid cyclist, published writer and general lover of endurance activities, Serena has completed a thru hike of the Pacific Crest Trail and currently channels her competitive energies into mountain biking and cyclocross racing.